 - Find the letters in nature: Ask the child to point out letters as they see them in trees, grass, leaves, rocks, flowers, clouds, or objects.
 They don't have to be perfect!

-- Draw letters with a sticks that are harder to find in nature.
-Use dirt, sand, or gently scrap away at a dead tree!
+- Draw letters with sticks that are harder to find in nature.
+Use dirt, sand, or gently scrape away at a dead tree!